 Furman v.
 Georgia: The Background

-The owner of a home was awakened when William Henry Furman broke-in and starting rummaging through the owner’s things.
+The owner of a home was awakened when William Henry Furman broke-in and start rummaging through the owner’s things.
 When William Henry Furman attempted to escape the home he dropped his gun.
 The gun, upon hitting the ground, discharged and killed the homeowner.
 The death was truly tragic; it was a freak accident that resulted in murder.

 William Henry Furman, when questioned by police, claimed that the firearm was discharged in an accidental fashion.
 Upon review of the case, the state of Georgia law explained that due to the fact that the murder took place in the midst of a robbery, Furman was eligible to be executed if the court found him guilty of the murder.
 Furman thought this ruling was ridiculous.
 He appealed the execution, explaining that the nature of sentencing for capital punishment (sentencing someone to death) lacked a solid definition and could vary from state to state.